Which personality type works best in the platform economy?

 I’ve done these types of tests in Dutch companies before, for instance DISC.
 It was interesting and fun to discuss the results with team members, but I felt a lack of personal relevance since the results-focused mostly on how you would act in certain situations.

 Fast forward, I took the MBTI assessment to learn how I perceive the world and make decisions.
 MBTI is used often for:

 - Career selection

 - Personal development

 The assessment points you to one of the 16 different MBTI personalities.
 Each provides general assumptions on how your personality type is best suited for success in terms of careers, communications, relationships and collaboration.

 The survey results in a four-letter acronym, in my case: ENTJ (Extroverted Intuitive Thinking Judging).
 Fellow ENTJ’s are Steve Jobs, Aung San Suu Kyi, George Clooney, Sheryl Sandberg.
 All people I look up to.

 This is what a quick Google search told me:

-The ENTJ is the master of change, the big picture conceptualist who loves the new and the challenging, who devise the long range plan then relentlessly drive it towards conclusion.
+The ENTJ is the master of change, the big picture conceptualist who loves the new and the challenging, who devise the long-range plan then relentlessly drives it towards conclusion.
 Confident and authoritative the ENTJ will take the lead rarely hesitating and with a directness that can often leave others reeling in their wake having no time for anything seen as woolly or obstructive.